Rigid Insulation: Extruded Polystyrene Foam

 Closed-cell spray foam/rigid insulation is 100% completely waterproof!

 Rigid foam board insulation is generally considered a vapour barrier.
 Yet, an installation between any studs may present a problem.
-To ensure a proper seal you will want to foam-seal or tape all the sides where the foam panels meets the wood.
+To ensure a proper seal, you will want to foam-seal or tape all the sides where the foam panels meet the wood.
 It’s these gaps that will facilitate vapour flow.

 LEARN MORE or email us with any questions